 HORN PROBLEMS REMEDY The horn seems distorted at low voltages.
 Your battery may be undercharged or dead.
 Try recharging the battery as explained in the battery sections.
 When I press the whistle button, the bell comes on instead.
 You are trying to operate the horn in neutral.
-The horn will only operate in Forward or Reverse unless you program ProtoSounds through Feature 25.
+The hor will only operate in Forward or Reverse unless you program ProtoSounds through Feature 25.
 See the instructions in the section entitled "Using RESET to Program ProtoSounds".
 Also check the transformer wiring.
 I can't get the horn to blow when I press the whistle button.
-You may be pressing the whistle button too quickly.
-Most older AC transformers contain a twostep whistle button that releases a DC signal onto the track.
-It is this DC signal that tells the horn to blow.
-However, because the signal is weaker when the whistle button is depressed fully, the ProtoSound circuit may not recognize the signal.
-Try pressing the whistle button slower, taking approximately 1 second to fully depress the button.
+You may be pressing the whistle buttor Most older AC transformers contain a to button that releases a DC signal onto th this DC signal that tells the horn to blow because the signal is weaker when the is depressed fully, the ProtoSound circu recognize the signal.
+Try pressing the slower, taking approximately 1 second the button.
 BELL PROBLEMS REMEDY When I press the whistle button to activate the bell, the horn sounds.
 You are trying to ring the bell in Forward or Reverse.
-The bell only operates in Neutral unless you have programmed ProtoSounds to recognize a separate bell button.
+The bell only operates in Neutral unless you have programmed ProtoSounds to recognize a separate b button.
 When I press the whistle button to activate the bell, I arm the coupler.
-Reduce the voltage on the transformer before pressing the whistle button to activate the bell.
-The bell will only come on at 8 volts or less.
+Reduce the voltage on the transformer before pressir the whistle button to activate the bell.
+The bell will on come on at 8 volts or less.
 When I press the whistle button to activate the bell, the bell only rings once.
-You are trying to ring the bell in RESET instead of neutral.
+You are trying to ring the bell in RESET instead of eneutral.
 Interrupt the power twice to enter Neutral, set the voltage at 8 volts or less and press the whistle button to activate the bell.
 I can't get the bell to ring when I press the whistle button.
 You may be pressing the whistle button too quickly.
 See the 3rd remedy in the horn section above.
 The bell won't work with a separate bell button.
 ProtoSounds must be programmed in order for a separate bell button to function.
 Enter RESET function number 20 (see the section entitled "Using RESET to Program ProtoSounds") and press the whistle button until the bell sounds two dings.
-Simply turn the throttle off and then on again to lock in the new setting.
-Also check the bell button wiring.
+Simply turn the thrott off and then on again to lock in the new setting.
+Also check the bell button wring.